Top 10 Data Engineering & AI Trends for 2025

 Some teams are even exploring how they can use additional LLMs to add structure to unstructured data to scale its usefulness in additional training and analytics use cases as well.

-10. Agentic AI is great for conversation—but not deployment (Tomasz)
+9. Agentic AI is great for conversationโbut not deployment (Tomasz)

 Far from being a revenue driver for organizations, most AI agents would be actively harmful if released into production at their current performance.
 According to Tomasz, we need to solve that problem first.

-It’s important to be able to talk about them, but in reality, no one has been able to deploy them and no one has had any success outside of a demo.
-Because regardless of how much people in the Valley might love to talk about it, that talk doesn’t translate into performance.
+Itโs important to be able to talk about them, no one has had any success outside of a demo.
+Because regardless of how much people in the Valley might love to talk about AI agents, that talk doesnโt translate into performance.

 Each year, Monte Carlo surveys real data professionals about the state of their data quality.
 This year, we turned our gaze to the shadow of AI, and the message was clear.